-- 1. As discussed in Section 3.6, resistance grounding is recommended for medium voltage systems. - 2.
-All medium voltage loads, such as motors, must be provided with dedicated ground fault protection. - 3.
-All feeders must be provided with ground fault protection, unless it can be demonstrated that ground fault protection of the feeder is adequately provided via alternate protection, without impacting selective coordination.
+- 1. As discussed in Section 3.8, resistance grounding is recommended for medium voltage systems. - 2.
+All medium voltage loads, such as motors, must be provided with dedicated ground fault protection.

+3. All feeders must be provided with ground fault protection, unless it can be demonstrated that ground fault protection of the feeder is adequately provided via alternate protection, without impacting selective coordination and accepted by the City.